New Naval Academy superintendent takes command

 Buck relieved the former superintendent, Vice Adm.
 Walter “Ted” Carter, at a ceremony at the academy on Friday.

 Carter is set to retire after serving as one of the longest-serving superintendents in the school’s history.
-He was superintendent for five years and three days.
+He was superintendent for more than five years.

 Information from: The Capital, http://www.capitalgazette.com/